 Pull-up: 90lbs x 5

-To mean 1 set of 90lbs pull-up for 5 reps.
+Which means 1 set of 90lbs pull-up for 5 reps.
 This is normally used for a single set exercise and is common in powerlifting circles, where pyramiding schemes are more common

 How Do I Record Rest Periods?